rhventures/react-native-dropdown-selector/docs/Development.md

 ## Run the Example Project

 Run the following command while inside the `./example` directory.
+If using an emulator, make sure that your emulator from Android Studio is already running.
 ```
 npm run android
 ```

-The example app should show up on your phone or emulator if you followed alll the steps in the [React Native setup guide](https://reactnative.dev/docs/environment-setup).
+The example app should show up on your phone or emulator if you followed all the steps in the [React Native setup guide](https://reactnative.dev/docs/environment-setup).

 Now, you should see changes you make to the component and example app show up on your device or emulator.